Better Brick Nepal

 Kilns that have joined the program have achieved, or are working towards, child-labor-free and bonded labor-free status.
 GoodWeave and its partners are working to refine the program to ensure an effective model that will eliminate child, forced, and bonded labor in brick kilns in Nepal.

-GoodWeave is reviewing the Better Brick-Nepal Standard, v1.2 as part of the regular review cycle.
+GoodWeave is reviewing the Better Brick Nepal (BBN) Standard, v1.2 as part of the regular review cycle.
+You can participate in the survey through May 30, 2020.
+We welcome your feedback.